Derivations of Twisted Loop Algebras of Minimal Q-graded Subalgebras

 \subhead 1. \ \ Introduction \endsubhead

-Almost inner derivations of Lie algebras appear frequently in the last several years [1-4].
-One finds some \,(mainly nilpotent and finite dimensional) classes of Lie algebras in which almost inner derivations are determined.
+Discussions on almost inner derivations of Lie algebras appear frequently in literature in the last several years [1-4,15].
+One finds some classes of \,(mainly nilpotent and finite dimensional) Lie algebras in which almost inner derivations are determined.
 In [5], the authors introduced a class of solvable Lie algebras called minimal Q-graded subalgebras of semisimple Lie algebras, and checked that these Lie algebras have no non-inner almost inner derivations.
-Moreover, almost inner derivations of loop algebras and affinizations of these Lie algebras are also determined.
+Moreover, almost inner derivations of (non-twisted) loop algebras and affinizations of these Lie algebras are also determined.

 The concept of minimal Q-graded subalgebras of semisimple Lie algebras is motivated by Q-graded Lie algebras [6].
 On the other hand, almost inner derivations of Lie algebras are related to almost inner automorphisms of Lie groups, the latter is used to resolve isospectral problems of compact Riemannian manifolds.
 In [7-8], the authors discussed on basic results concerning these problems.